It's Not Me, It's You: Singles

 Allen stated on her official website that "The Fear" had been chosen as the lead single.
 The song had its radio premiere via on The Scott Mills Show on 1 December 2008.
-The song's official music video premiered on 4 December at Channel 4, but it was leaked before the official release date; it was uploaded on YouTube two hours before the official premiere.
+The song's official music video premiered on 4 December at Channel 4, but it was leaked before the official release date and uploaded on YouTube two hours before the official premiere.
 The song was officially released on 8 December 2008, topping the UK Singles Chart for four consecutive weeks and becoming Allen's second number-one single in the UK.

 "Not Fair" was released digitally on 20 March 2009 and as a CD single on 16 May.
-"Not Fair" was played by DJ Ken Bruce on BBC Radio 2 days before the release of the album, and was heavily edited to 2:04, removing the line "Oh I lie here in the wet patch in the middle of the bed, I'm feeling pretty damn hard done by, I've spent ages giving head".
+"Not Fair" was played by DJ Ken Bruce on BBC Radio 2 days before the release of the album and was heavily edited to 2:04, removing the line "Oh I lie here in the wet patch in the middle of the bed, I'm feeling pretty damn hard done by, I've spent ages giving head".
 The single reached number five on the UK Singles Chart.

 "Fuck You" was released as the album's third single on 19 May 2009.
-"Fuck You" was released on the Australian iTunes store on 22 April, available as a censored version different from that which appeared on "The Fear" EP, and the normal album version.
+"Fuck You" was released on the Australian iTunes store on 22 April, available as a censored version different from that which appeared on "The Fear" EP and the normal album version.
 The track peaked at number nine on the Czech Airplay Chart in late December 2008, under the demo name "Guess Who Batman".
 The song also received much airplay on Australian radio stations Nova and Triple J, and charted at number 90 on the 2008 Triple J Hottest 100 countdown.
 It eventually reached number 23 on the ARIA Singles Chart.
 "Fuck You" also became Allen's third chart entry on the Billboard Hot 100 in the United States, peaking at number 68.

 "22" was released as the album's fourth official single on 14 July 2009.
-On 31 May, Allen stated on her Twitter page that "22" would be her next single from after revealing that the music video would be shot the next day.
+On 31 May, Allen stated on her Twitter page that "22" would be her next single after revealing that the music video would be shot the next day.
 The video was released on 11 July 2009.

 "Who'd Have Known" was released on 23 November 2009 as the fifth and final official single (fourth in the United Kingdom) from the album.
 In the US, it was released on 13 November 2009.